jipolanco/VortexPasta.jl/docs/src/methods.md

 ``\bm{ω}^> = H ∗ \bm{ω}``, where ``H(\bm{r}) = (α / \sqrt{π})^3 \, e^{-α^2 r^2}``
 is a 3D Gaussian kernel.
 Intuitively, this means that the long-range velocity ``\bm{v}^>`` corresponds to the velocity induced by a coarse-grained version of the vortex filaments.
-In this view, vortices are not "infinitesimal" anymore, but are closer to what we are used to see in classical viscous fluids.
+In this view, vortices are not "infinitesimal" anymore, but are closer to the smooth vortices which we are used to see in classical viscous fluids.
 In periodic domains, such a smooth vorticity field can be accurately and efficiently expanded in Fourier series, and the curl operator can be readily inverted in Fourier space to obtain the coarse-grained velocity field ``\bm{v}^>``.

 #### 1. Estimating the vorticity in Fourier space

-To do this, we first expand the (*actual*) vorticity field in Fourier series:
+The idea is to first expand the (*actual*) vorticity field in Fourier series:

 ```math
 \bm{ω}(\bm{x}) = Γ ∮_{\mathcal{C}} δ(\bm{x} - \bm{s}) \, \mathrm{d}\bm{s}